What is a line of credit?

 Typically, a line of credit isn't intended to fund a significant one-time purchase like a car or a down payment on a home.
 This type of loan works best when the total cost of a project is somewhat undefined and you might need to withdraw funds a handful of times throughout the course of a few years.
 Having a line of credit can help you avoid taking out multiple personal loans and give you greater overall flexibility.

-If you need to smooth out irregular income from a seasonal business, want access to funds for emergency use, are remodeling your home or need robust overdraft protection, a line of credit might be a good fit for you.
+Businesses may use lines of credit to help them take advantage of investment opportunities, expand their operations, purchase new equipment and meet capital needs.
+Or, a line of credit may be a good fit if you need to smooth out irregular income from a seasonal business, want access to funds for emergency use, are remodeling your home or need robust overdraft protection.

-With a loan, you typically receive a lump sum and have a fixed amount of time to pay it back (plus interest and fees).
-A line of credit lets you take out up to a certain amount of money at any given time, but you only pay interest on the portion of the money they withdraw.
+With a loan, you typically receive a lump sum and have a fixed amount of time to pay it back, plus interest and fees.
+A line of credit lets you take out up to a certain amount of money at any given time, but you only pay interest on the portion of the money you withdraw.

 A line of credit usually has a variable interest rate, while a personal loan tends to have a fixed interest rate.